 I am a writer.
 My first published poem, about love's endurance, appeared in 1972 in Messenger of Love, edited by Jamaican thinker Wildorf E Goodison-Orr.

-I am a cook.
+I cook.
 I longed for spatulas and pans even before I could lift them.
 Food, and community with people through eating, balances writing.

 I quilt.
 Making a whole out of fragments is something that satisfies.

-I am a parent.
+I parent.
 I have parented seven children, not all of my own making.